A Deep Drive on Proactive Threat Hunting

 There are five levels of Hunting Maturity Model (HMM)

-The increasing level of maturity is focused on how an organization has the ability to track and establish data analysis procedures (DAP) on the basis of the data it collects and its hunting automation.
+The increasing level of maturity demonstrates how an organization can track and establish data analysis procedures (DAP) based on the data it collects and its hunting automation.
 Analysts and managers will use the HMM to assess the current maturity and to build a roadmap.

-HM0 – INITIAL: HM0 uses automated alerting tools, such as IDS, SIEM or antiviruses, mainly to identify malicious activities across the organization.
+HM0 uses automated alerting tools, such as IDS, SIEM, or antiviruses, mainly to identify malicious activities across the organization.
 They may provide signature update feeds or indicators of threats and even build their signatures or indicators, but these are fed directly into the monitoring system.

-HM1-Minimal: An organization in HM1 still relies mainly on automatic warnings, but at least some routine IT data collection is carried out by them.
+An organization in HM1 still relies mainly on automatic warnings, but at least some routine IT data collection they carry out.
 They also utilize threat intelligence to drive

 detection.

-HM4-Leading: HM4 is exactly the same as HM3, with a significant difference: automation.
-Every effective hunting process at HM4 will be introduced and translated into automatic detection.
+HM4 is exactly the same as HM3, with a significant difference: automation.
+We will introduce and translate every effective hunting process at HM4 into automatic detection.
 This liberates analysts from the pressure of continued implementation of the same processes and encourages them than to focus on developing current or new processes.

 Keywords: Crown jewels analysis: Crown Jewels Analysis (CJA) is a process for identifying those cyber assets that are most critical to the accomplishment of an organization’s mission.